Amazing Sunset Cruises in Naples & Marco Island

 Luxury on the Naples Princess

 This sleek, three-tiered yacht — 105 feet long — can carry up to 149 passengers on a luxury sunset excursion.
 There’s not a bad seat in the house, whether it's on the open-air top deck or in the two climate-controlled salons with panoramic views.
 You’ll glide around Naples Bay, see the opulent homes of Port Royal and, weather permitting (and it usually is), head out into the Gulf.
 The Naples Princess’s Sunset Dinner Cruise always ranks high on the list of best things to do in Naples.
-It features a double-entree, buffet-style spread.
-The “More Than Hors d'oeuvres” Sunset Cruise is a nice alternative.
-As the name suggests, it offers lighter, more bite-sized fare.
 The food is prepared fresh daily, right on board.
 Two cash bars add to the fun and relaxation.
 The Naples Princess sunset cruises last two hours and leave from Port O Call Marina, which is near downtown and next to the Tin City shopping and dining complex.

 Miss Naples: Get the wind in your sails